-- 1) Prior to budget time each year, the Personnel Committee may, but is not required to review each employee's evaluation of the past year. - 2) All Village Employees who voluntarily leave employment shall have an exit review conducted by the Village President and presented to the Personnel Committee for their review and possible action. - 3) It is the policy of the Village to recognize any employee with five or more years of service, who leaves Village employment in good standing, with a recognition plaque suitable for wall hanging.
+- 1. Prior to budget time each year, the Personnel Committee shall review each employee's evaluation of the past year. - 2.
+All Village Employees who voluntarily leave employment shall have an exit review conducted by the Village President and presented to the Personnel Committee for their review and possible action. - 3.
+It is the policy of the Village to recognize any employee with five or more years of service, who leaves Village employment in good standing, with a recognition plaque suitable for wall hanging.